|

 Orleans where I visited a Wild Wings store on the River Walk.
 I picked up one of

-arrived back home I called the store to order one of these prints only to be
+as I arrived back home I called the store to order one of these prints only to

 only because of this print hoping to run across one someday, and today is my